jarrodmillman/pose-stats/description.md

 surveys---targeted at students, teachers, and researchers---to better understand the statistics community's interest and need for a Statistical Python OSE.
+We will also engage our colleagues in informal gatherings or Birds of a Feather sessions (BOFs) at community meetings such as SciPy, EuroSciPy, Joint Statistical Meetings, and other meetings that the senior personnel attend.

 We will also organize four workshops.

-**Workshop 1 & 2:** These meetings (targeting `YAGLM` & `ISLP` respectively) will focus on each project's current technical landscape, and identify ways of maturing the project and facilitating broader adoption.
-Participants will include community members (users and developers), experts in generalized linear models and/or statistical learning, as well as teachers.
+- **Workshop 1 & 2** (targeting `YAGLM` & `ISLP`) will focus on each project's current technical landscape, and identify ways of maturing the project and facilitating broader adoption.
+Participants will include community members (users and developers), experts in generalized linear models and statistical learning, as well as teachers.
  This discussion will also identify potential new users and contributors.

-**Workshop 3:** This meeting will focus on the needs of statisticians working in Python.
+- **Workshop 3** will focus on statisticians working in Python.
 We will identify, through the previous meetings and a survey, statisticians who have developed additional open-source products that may benefit from a Statistical Python OSE.

-**Workshop 4:** The final meeting will focus on a plan for developing the Phase II proposal.
-The plan should identify specific resources needed to create a sustainable infrastructure for the Statistical Python OSE.
+- **Workshop 4** will focus on a plan for developing the Phase II proposal including iidentify specific resources needed to create a sustainable infrastructure for the Statistical Python OSE.

 ## Organization and Governance